What Price Fiber Bundle Substantivalism? On How to Avoid Holes in Fibers: Introduction

 What is less well appreciated is that the same holds true in GFT: the ontological status of the fields is better understood when put in relation with that of the space in which they ``live" and on which gauge transformations act as well: fiber~bundle spaces.
 Despite being as omnipresent (at least tacitly) in GFT as standard manifolds are in GR, the question of how much of a realist one can be toward fiber bundles has received little attention.
 Even scarcer is the literature that articulates or discusses generalizations of the hole and point-coincidence arguments and examines their implications for a realist view of bundles. \footnote{Exceptions that treat this topic are \cite{Lyre1999}, \cite{Healey2001}, \cite{Stachel2014}, and \cite{JTF-Ravera2024c}. }

 This is the issue we aim to address in a systematic and unified way in this paper.
-We start by reviewing in section~\ref{The hole argument} the hole argument (defending it against objections) and its implications in GR physics.
+We start by reviewing in section~\ref{The hole argument} the hole argument and its implications in GR physics.
 In section~\ref{Fiber bundles and basics of gauge theory}, we provide a dense presentation of the mathematical framework underpinning gRGFT: the differential geometry of connections on principal bundles.
 This sets the stage for us to articulate precisely the generalized hole and point-coincidence arguments in section~\ref{The generalized hole argument}, and show how they weight in on the substantivalist \emph{vs} relationalist views of principal bundles.
+As we shall see, the conceptual picture they invite does not exactly follow the dividing lines of the \emph{traditional} debate between relationalism and (sophisticated) substantivalism.
+This is due to how deeply conceptually entwined relata and relations are.
 Finally, in section~\ref{Dressing Field Method: Dressed fields and spaces} we show that the Dressing Field Method (DFM) allows an invariant reformulation of gRGFTs that makes their conceptual structure more transparent, and their philosophical analysis much easier: In particular, it allows to define \emph{dressed} principal bundles and \emph{dressed} fields which are, by construction, immune to hole-type arguments.
-In~section~\ref{Conclusion}, we conclude with a few remarks on the interpretive resources of the view presented here.
+In section \ref{Conclusion}, we conclude with a few remarks on the interpretive resources of the view presented here.